alinesresende/soccer-stats-hub/README.md

 - The `id` will be received by the URL parameter;

-- It will be validated that it is not possible to change a match without a token;

 - If the token is not informed, the following message must be returned with a `401` status:

   ```json
   { "message": "Token not found" }
   ```

-- It will be validated that it is not possible to change a match with an invalid token;

 - If the informed token is not valid, the following message must be returned with a `401` status: